Healthy Dún Laoghaire-Rathdown

 Healthy DLR is supported by DLR Local Community Development Committee, DLR Children and Young Peoples Services Committee, Southside Partnership, the Health Service Executive, DLR Sports Partnership, and University College of Dublin among others.

-Some examples of the programmes supported by Healthy Dún Laoghaire-Rathdown include: Perinatal Yoga, Chair Gym Exercise Classes for Older Adults, Health and Well-being Courses and more.
+Some examples of the programmes supported by Healthy Dún Laoghaire-Rathdown include: Chair Gym Exercise Classes for Older Adults, Health and Well-being Courses, Men’s Shed Exercise Programme and Well Now Programme.

-Hosted by Southside Partnership and funded under the Department of Health, the Healthy Food Made Easy Programme in DLR aims to address inequalities related to food and to improve nutrition knowledge, attitudes and behaviour through the provision of information and the facilitation of a 6 week course.
+Hosted by Southside Partnership and funded under the HSE, the Healthy Food Made Easy Programme in DLR aims to address inequalities related to food and to improve nutrition knowledge, attitudes and behaviour through the provision of information and the facilitation of a 6 week course.

 The key objectives of these courses are to increase participant knowledge about diet and nutrition and to develop food-related skills such as cooking, budgeting and shopping.